kubernetes/kompose/docs/architecture.md

 ## Loader

-The Loader reads the input file now `kompose` supports [Docker Compose](https://docs.docker.com/compose) v1, v2 and converts it to KomposeObject.
+The Loader reads the input file now `kompose` supports [Compose](https://docs.docker.com/compose) v1, v2 and converts it to KomposeObject.

 Loader is represented by a Loader interface: